Benjamin Alsop breathed in the thick, wet, South Carolinian air.

-As a result, when his army reached Camden in August of 1780, his force was no match for the British Army, even though he had managed to swell his ranks to more than 4,000 by convincing local supporters of the Revolution in the Carolina backwoods to join his ranks.
+As a result, when his army reached Camden in August of 1780, his force was no match for the British Army, even though he had managed to swell his ranks to more than 4,000 by convincing local supporters of the Revolutionary war in the Carolina backwoods to join his ranks.

 This gave him more than double the force commanded by Cornwallis, but it didn’t matter.
-The condition of the troops’ health and their unwillingness meant that no one wanted to fight, and the battle proved this to be true.
+The condition of the troops’ health and their unwillingness meant that no one wanted to fight, and the Battle of Camden proved this to be true.

 If those who supported Gates had known what was going to happen, they likely would have never given him such responsibility.
-But they did, and in doing so, they put the fate of the entire Revolution in danger.
+But they did, and in doing so, they put the fate of the entire Revolutionary war in danger.

 Why Did the Battle of Camden Happen?

-The Battle of Camden occurred thanks, in part, to the British decision to focus their efforts on the South following their defeat in 1778 at the Battle of Saratoga, which forced the Northern war into a stalemate and caused the French to jump into the fray.
+The Battle of Camden occurred thanks, in part, to the British decision to focus their efforts on the South following their defeat in 1778 at the Battle of Saratoga, which forced the Northern theater of the revolutionary war into a stalemate and caused the French to jump into the fray.

 Fighting occurred in Camden slightly by chance and because of some over-ambitious leadership mainly on the part of General Horatio Gates.

-To understand a bit more about why the battle happened when it did, it’s important to know more about the story of the American Revolution leading up to the Battle of Camden.
+To understand a bit more about why the Battle of Camden happened when it did, it’s important to know more about the story of the American Revolutionary war leading up to the Battle of Camden.

 Revolution Rolling Down South

-In the first three years of the Revolution — from 1775 to 1778 — the South was out of the main theater of the war.
+In the first three years of the revolutionary war — from 1775 to 1778 — the South was out of the main theater of the revolutionary war.
 Cities like Boston, New York, and Philadelphia were the hotspots for rebellion, and the more populous North was generally more eager in its dissent towards the British Crown.

-In the South, the smaller population — counting only those who were free, as around half the people there at the time were slaves — supported the Revolution far less, especially in the more aristocratic East.
+In the South, the smaller population — counting only those who were free, as around half the people there at the time were slaves — supported the Revolutionary war far less, especially in the more aristocratic East.

-However, throughout the swamps and forests of the backwoods South, as well as among the small farmers who felt excluded from the privileges of the upper class and big landowners, there still brewed discontent and support for revolution.
+However, throughout the swamps and forests of the backwoods South, as well as among the small farmers who felt excluded from the privileges of the upper class and big landowners, there still brewed discontent and support for the revolutionary war.